History of DP World Tour Championship in Timeline

 2013: Economic Benefit to Dubai

-In 2013, the DP World Tour Championship at Jumeirah Golf Estates delivered a US$44 million gross economic benefit to Dubai, according to independent research commissioned by tournament organisers, The European Tour as stated in Vision magazine.
+In 2013, the DP World Tour Championship at Jumeirah Golf Estates delivered a US$44 million gross economic benefit to Dubai.

-In 2013, the European Tour introduced the Final Series, a four tournament end of season series consisting of the Turkish Airlines Open, WGC-HSBC Champions, BMW Masters, and culminating in the DP World Tour Championship.
+In 2013, the European Tour introduced the Final Series, a four tournament end of season series culminating in the DP World Tour Championship.

-In 2016, the European Tour Final Series was reduced to three tournaments with the removal of the WGC-HSBC Champions and BMW Masters, and the addition of the Nedbank Golf Challenge.
+In 2016, the Final Series was reduced to three tournaments with the removal of the WGC-HSBC Champions and BMW Masters, and the addition of the Nedbank Golf Challenge.

 2017: Rolex Series Launched

-In 2017, the Rolex Series was launched.
-It is a series of tournaments with higher prize funds than regular tour events and included the three Final Series tournaments.
+In 2017, the Rolex Series was launched, a series of tournaments with higher prize funds than regular tour events and included the three Final Series tournaments.

-In 2021, the prize fund for the DP World Tour Championship was increased to US$9,000,000 when the European Tour announced the new title sponsorship with DP World Tour.
+In 2021 the prize fund was increased to US$9,000,000 when the European Tour announced the new title sponsorship with DP World Tour.

-In 2022, there were five Rolex Series tournaments, three of which were in the United Arab Emirates.
+In 2022, there are five Rolex Series tournaments, three of which are in the United Arab Emirates.

-As of the end of the 2024 season, Jon Rahm and Rory McIlroy share the record for the most wins in the DP World Tour Championship, with three wins each.
+As of the end of the 2024 season, Jon Rahm and Rory McIlroy share the record for most wins, with three in total.